RiceAllDay22/WirelessSensorNetwork/README.md

 The overall project is divided into three sections.
 Section 1 focuses on the development of the Sensor Nodes.
 Next, Section 2 establishes a wireless network between active nodes.
 Finally, section 3 uses the collected data to identify and locate possible CO2 sources.
 Below are summaries and highlights of each section.

 # Section 1: Developing the Sensor Nodes
+The Sensor Nodes are the backbone of WSN.
+Although there are two different variants: the Arduino Version and the XBee Version, they all consist of a CO2 sensor, a wind anemometer, and a time-keeping module.
+The two variants differ in the type of microcontroller and how data is saved.

+## Arduino Version
+## XBee Version
+#

 [AnalyzerStep1](Analysis/AnalyzerStep1.ipynb)
 [AnalyzerStep2](Analysis/AnalyzerStep1.ipynb)